burriach/edlab/content/authors/alba-alemany/_index.md

 ---
 # Display name
-title: Eladio Rodríguez Penedo
+title: Alba Alemany Sancho

 # Username (this should match the folder name)
 authors:
-- eladio-rodriguez-penedo
+- alba-alemany

 # Is this the primary user of the site?
 superuser: false